SvetlanaArt/UnitySpaceGame/README.md

 class  FollowWay: MonoBehaviour
 	Enemy Movement.
 	Moves the parent GameObject along the points specified by the List<Transform> wayElements.
-	Bound to each Prefab EnemyShip.
+	Bounds to each Prefab EnemyShip.

 class GenerateEnemies : MonoBehaviour
 	Enemy Generator.
-	Using the execution of a coroutine this class instantiates sets of enemies discribed by the List<EnemySetObject>.
+	Using the execution of a coroutine class instantiates sets of enemies discribed by the List<EnemySetObject>.
-	Bound to GameObject GenerateEnemies.
+	Bounds to GameObject GenerateEnemies.

+Folder Scripts>Damage>

+class DamageMaker : MonoBehaviour
+	Makes damage.
+	Bounds to each Prefab that makes a damage.

+class LifeCounter : MonoBehaviour
+	Controls life count and destroys objects when life is over.
+	Bounds to each Prefab that has a life.

-class ShipMovement : MonoBehaviour
+class Firing : MonoBehaviour
-	Control Player.
-	Allows user to control the Player Ship.
-Uses Input System.
+	Generates laser bullets.
+	Using the execution of a coroutine class instantiates sets of lazer bullets.
-	Bound to Prefab PlayerShip.
+	Bounds to Prefabs EnemyShip* and PlayerShip.

+class AutoFiring : MonoBehaviour
+	Control firing process for enemies.
+	Bounds to Prefabs EnemyShip*

+Particle Systems>

 Stars GameObject - Movement of stars.
 	Parent object - Background.
 	Contains a Particle System to simulate the movement of stars.